Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “…the wealthiest 10% of Americans only account for 25% of all charitable giving…”

-Sure, the wealthy give in large amounts, but looking at the big picture, that’s not what makes the difference.
+Sure, the wealthy give in large amounts, but looking at the big picture, that’s not what makes the most positive impact.
 In fact, according to talkaboutgiving.org a person who earns $20,000 per year or under gives twice as much as someone who earns $100,000 per year.
 Also, the wealthiest 10% of Americans only account for 25% of all charitable giving.

 But giving doesn’t always have to be of monetary value.
-Some of the biggest influencers in our history didn’t give money — they gave time or resources.
+Some of the biggest influencers in our history didn’t give money – they gave time or resources.
+As Tony Robbins often says, “The secret to living is giving.”
 Here are some little ways you can give and make a big impact on the world.

 By donating supplies to a classroom or school, you can make an impact on some of the most vulnerable people in your community – children.
 They are also some of the most promising and hopeful people!
 A few supplies can reward that hopefulness and help them live up to their promise.